iqrasafdarr/MedVisionAI/README.md

 # Research Motivation

-Medical imaging workflows involve multiple complementary questions:
+Medical imaging workflows involve several complementary questions:

-1. Where is the abnormal region?
+1. **Where is the abnormal region?**
-2. What category does the classifier predict?
+2. **What category does the classifier predict?**
-3. How confident is the classifier?
+3. **How confident is the prediction?**
-4. What visual information can a general-purpose vision-language model describe?
+4. **What visual information can a general-purpose vision-language model describe?**
-5. How should these outputs be communicated without introducing unsupported medical claims?
+5. **How can these outputs be communicated without introducing unsupported medical claims?**

-MedVisionAI investigates a modular approach in which each component has a defined responsibility.
+MedVisionAI investigates these questions through a modular research pipeline.

 The framework provides a foundation for research into:

 * Trustworthy Medical AI
 * Medical Image Analysis
 * Multimodal AI
+* Computer Vision
 * Deep Learning
-* Computer Vision
-* Confidence and uncertainty
-* Model calibration
+* Model Calibration
+* Uncertainty Estimation
-* Robustness
+* Robust Machine Learning
-* Explainability
+* Explainable AI
 * Safe AI-generated communication

 ---